Chapter 17: Tiger Tiger

 He had searched for the Callie nude in the apartment before that day.
-Peeking under the drape, he wondered what secrets lay in the delicate shadows, painted on and around the face, shoulders and body of that beautiful young woman.
+Peeking under the drape, he wondered what secrets lay in the delicate shadows, painted on and around the face, shoulders and body — following its curves down — of that beautiful young woman.

 He hadn’t liked eighth-grade in Chicago, bored because he already knew the math and science that they were teaching.
 Then he had been teased and bullied, made no friends, sitting alone every day at lunch in the cafeteria.